larrytheliquid/Lemmachine/README.md

 Lemmachine
 ==========

+## Status ##

+A proof of concept of compositonal web app testing (described below) can be shown satisfactorily using this branch.
+Current work is towards a complete [static validator for HTTP 0.9 + 1.0](http://github.com/larrytheliquid/Lemmachine/tree/rfc1945) (a requirement of HTTP 1.1, which will be the subsequent work effort).

+## Description ##

 Lemmachine is a REST'ful web framework that makes it easy to get HTTP right by exposing users to overridable hooks with sane defaults.
 The main architecture is a copy of Erlang-based [Webmachine](http://webmachine.basho.com), which is currently the best documentation reference (for hooks & general design).

 Lemmachine stands out from the dynamically typed Webmachine by being written in dependently typed